drbean/edit/tsailin/2019APBR_english_proofing.md

-Business Model and Innovation Mix in transition: Evidence from Taiwanese Contract Manufacturers
+The Business Model and Innovation Mix in Transition: Evidence from Taiwanese Contract Manufacturers

 The successful transition of Taiwanese contract manufacturers is a